 If you find a SQL query on the Lansweeper.com website that you would like to import into your own Lansweeper installation, you can do so in just a few easy steps.
 Lansweeper data, reports and settings are stored in a database.
-Your database is hosted in either the Microsoft SQL Compact, Microsoft SQL LocalDB or Microsoft SQL Server database server.
+Your database is hosted in either the Microsoft SQL LocalDB, Microsoft SQL Server or (deprecated) Microsoft SQL Compact database server.
 Any built-in or custom Lansweeper reports are in fact SQL queries that are run on your SQL database.

 To import a SQL query as a report into your installation, do the following: